How to Write a Science Blog: Step-by-Step Science Blogging Guide

 Writing quality is a function of your preparation.
 Did you spend the time to understand the topic deeply?
 Do you have a plan of what ideas you will share and in what order?
 If the answer to either of these questions is “no,” your writing will be ineffective.
 If you know what you want to say, you can easily lay down hundreds of words an hour.
 Writing without proper preparation is often painful and frustrating.

 Doing your prep work also allows you to focus on writing.
 Take this article as an example.
 My experience writing hundreds of blog posts means I have a clear idea of the points I want to make and the order I want to say them.
+I don’t need to ruffle through notes or factcheck myself as I am composing.
 100% of my attention is devoted to writing content that is engaging and concise.

-I know it feels like an inefficient use of time, but research will increase your speed.
+I know it can feel like an inefficient use of time, but research will increase your speed.
 What really slows you down is getting halfway through a post and realizing one of your points is wrong.
-That is easier to solve when you identify those misconceptions in the research phase.
+I also know that when I under-research my writing process involves a lot of pauses to do the research I should have done earlier, which often leads to distraction.

 A quick note on reference tracking: do whatever works for you.
 I usually employ the “keep all my Chrome tabs open” system.
 While I do not recommend it, this method is popular.
-If I am working on something serious, I will go as far as listing URLs at the bottom of my Word document.
+If I am working on something serious, I will go as far as listing URLs in a Word document with a few notes.
 Other folks swear by reference tracking tools like Mendeley or EndNote, but I have never taken to them (and I have written two Masters theses).
 Don’t overthink it.

 High-level